619: Hollowed Out Edition

 See, the history of the hollow earth theory is just a centuries-long, precipitous drop in the prestige of people proposing it.

-of the interior city of Telos about the coming of the Golden Crystal Age.
+of the interior city of Telos about the coming of the golden crystal age.

 Okay, well that sounds like the kind of journey you need a parachute for.

 I bet Halley totally made everyone call him the comic guy.
+That's totally dangerous.

+Totally did that.
 So let's start at the top.

 In the late 17th century, the preeminent British astronomer Edmund Halley, the comic guy, the comic guy, was trying to make sense of some unexpected compass readings.